Ednyfed Fychan: Early life

-Henry Tudor, a direct descendant of Ednyfed, appointed a commission in c.1490 to examine the pedigree of his father Owen Tudor.
-The original report of this commission does not survive, but its text was printed in early modern sources.
-This commission recorded that during the reign of Llywelyn ab Iorwerth, Ednyfed fought against King John and slew three English lords one morning in battle.
-After showing the heads of these lords to Llywelyn, the prince thereafter caused Ednyfed to bear three bloody heads as his arms in token of his victory, which were also borne by his descendants, including the Tudors.
-J. E. Lloyd identifies this with the invasion of Gwynedd by Ranulf de Blondeville, Earl of Chester and Peter des Roches, bishop of Winchester, in 1210.
-The earl sought to take Perfeddwlad for himself, and built castles in Holywell and Degannwy, while in the next year John himself invaded and ravaged Gwynedd, heading an army with most of the other Welsh princes under him.
+King Henry VII of England, a lineal descendant of Ednyfed, appointed a commission in about 1490 to examine the pedigree of his grandfather Owen Tudor.
+The original report of this commission does not survive, but its text was printed in William Wynne's 1697 version of David Powel's 1584 Historie of Cambria.
+This commission recorded that Ednyfed fought against King John during the reign of Llywelyn ab Iorwerth and slew three English lords one morning in battle.
+According to the story, after Ednyfed showed their heads to Llywelyn, the prince allowed him to bear three bloody heads as his arms in token of his victory, which were also borne by his descendants, including the Penmynydd family.

+Welsh historian John Edward Lloyd situated Ednyfed's feat within the context of the invasion of Gwynedd in 1210 led by Ranulf de Blondeville, Earl of Chester, and Peter des Roches, bishop of Winchester.
+The earl sought to take Perfeddwlad for himself and built castles in Holywell and Degannwy, and in the next year King John himself invaded and ravaged Gwynedd, heading an army with most of the other Welsh princes under him.
 While this campaign was disastrous for Llywelyn, who only regained his position by 1213, this may have been when Ednyfed first caught the prince's eye and began his long career of service to the princes of Gwynedd.
-While the folk-memory of Ednyfed's actions may be plausible, the grant of arms "almost certainly significantly [occurred] after his death in 1246", according to David Stephenson.
+The folk memory of Ednyfed's actions may reflect real events, but the grant of arms "almost certainly [occurred] significantly after his death in 1246", according to historian David Stephenson.

-Tenure as distain (c.1217 - 1240)
+Tenure as distain

-Ednyfed Fychan is first recorded in Llywelyn ab Iorwerth's service in the role of a distain (roughly equivalent to the position of seneschal elsewhere in medieval Europe) in summer 1217, when he heads a witness list in a grant by the prince of Llandimôr, Gower, to Morgan Gam of Afan.
-(Note: David Stephenson argued this grant should be dated to 1215, prefacing the division of Deheubarth between the descendants of the lord Rhys at the council of Aberdyfi in 1216.
-However, Huw Pryce notes this grant would not have been possible in 1215, since Llywelyn only seized Gower from Reginald de Braose in 1217.)
-Ednyfed was preceded in this role by a certain Gwyn ab Ednywain, who was probably first distain to Gruffudd ap Cynan, ruler of much of the divided kingdom of Gwynedd, in Meirionnydd and Gwynedd Uwch Conwy before Gruffudd was overthrown by Llywelyn in 1199.
-Gwyn's last recorded activity is heading a list of witnesses confirming a donation of land by Llywelyn to Strata Marcella of 25 November 1209.
-While Ednyfed is only first recorded as distain in 1217, according to David Stephenson he was "almost certainly" Gwyn's immediate successor, though it is impossible to date the beginning of Ednyfed's tenure in the office.
-(Note: For a handlist of records of Ednyfed's actions as distain, see Stephenson 2014.)